bioexcel/biobb_ml/README.md

 # biobb_ml

 ### Introduction
-Biobb_ml is the Biobb module collection to perform machine learning predictions..
+Biobb_ml is the Biobb module collection to perform machine learning predictions.
 Biobb (BioExcel building blocks) packages are Python building blocks that create new layer of compatibility and interoperability over popular bioinformatics tools.